jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Good ruling philosophy**: Embraces the modern technological age.
 Empowers the people with levers of power so they can be player gods who solve problems on the frontline.
 Civilization is lead by individuals who rise to the occasion to become protagonists.
 Once their specific problem is over, leaders willfully return to being an equal member of the community.

 **Bad ruling philosophy**: Meant to stop humanity progressing to a new age.
 Led by leaders who don't want to empower the people with modern tools or ever return to equality.
-Instead, the leaders distract the masses from their self-serving leadership, with spectacle.
+Instead, the leaders distract the masses from their selfish leadership, with spectacle.

 ## Protagonist Kings